mozzius/arbitra/docs/Arbitra - Technical Solution 2.md

 ##### getTopBlock

 To get the main chain, we need to know what the top block is.
 Initally, I iterated through them and based it off of `height`, using `time` as a tie-break.
+To make it more flexible, I made it so you have to pass the blockchain to the function to avoid repeating reading the file.

 ```javascript
 function getTopBlock(fullchain,callback) {